Madame Jazz(e) pays homage to the great jazz divas and shows why she belongs in their ranks

 Nina Simone and Niels Sem.

 But race was an issue.
 Abyale does one of Billie Holiday’s iconic songs, “Strange Fruit,” written and composed by Abel Meeropol (a communist the U.S. government didn’t like who therefore published his songs under the name Lewis Allan) and recorded by Billie in 1939.
-Protesting the lynch of blacks, it calls the victims the strange the fruit of the poplar trees.
+Protesting the lynching of blacks, it calls the victims the strange fruit of the poplar trees.

 And Abyale does a lyric written by her and her son in “When Billie sings,” about her touring the segregated South.